AraPatvakanian/AraPatvakanian.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my website!
 My name is Ara Patvakanian (Արա Պատվականյան).
 I am a fourth-year undergraduate in the College of Arts & Sciences at the University of Pennsylvania majoring in Mathematical Economics and Political Science, and minoring in Statistics, Philosophy, and International Development.
 I am passionate about bringing analytic, statistical, and theoretic tools to bear on various problems of economic, social, and political consequence.
 Throughout my time at UPenn, I have worked on various research projects; information on these can be found on my LinkedIn.
 Starting in the fall of 2023, I will be writing my honors thesis in economics.
-After graduating from the University of Pennsylvania, I hope to pursue a PhD in Economics.
+After graduating, I hope to work in economics research and eventually pursue a PhD in Economics.

 At the University of Pennsylvania, I serve in multiple leadership positions: I am the current chairman of the Economics Department Undergraduate Advisory Board, Co-President of Penn's Undergraduate Economics Society, Co-President of Penn's Armenian Students Association, and a Resident Advisor (RA) in Harrison College House.

-In my free time, I enjoy playing my guitar, which I have been playing for over 11 years, and listening to music—mostly rock, classical, and Armenian folk.
+In my free time, I enjoy playing my guitar—which I have been playing for over 11 years—and listening to music.
 Besides the guitar, I also play the ukelele.
 Last, I am currently learning French.
 {style="text-align: justify;"}